Time-Efficient Algorithms for Nash-Bargaining-Based Matching Market Models: Introduction

-This development opened up the question of finding tractable models of matching markets under cardinal utilities. \cite{HV-NBMM} addressed this question as detailed in the Introduction.
+This intractability opened up the question of finding tractable models of matching markets under cardinal utilities. \cite{HV-NBMM} answered this question as detailed in the Introduction.
 In particular, they gave very general models of matching markets for which the resulting convex program has linear constraints thereby ensuring zero duality gap and polynomial time solvability.
 However, as is well known, polynomial time solvability is often just the beginning of the process of obtaining an ``industrial grade'' implementation.
 Towards this end, \cite{HV-NBMM} gave very fast implementations, using available solvers, and left the open problem of giving implementations with proven running times.
 The implementation given in \cite{HV-NBMM} can solve very large instances, with $n = 2000$, in one hour even for a two-sided matching market.

 To deal with the fact that the Arrow-Debreu extension of HZ does not always admit an equilibrium, \cite{Echenique2019constrained} defined the notion of an $\alpha$-slack Walrasian equilibrium.
 This is a hybrid between the Fisher and Arrow-Debreu settings.
 Agents have initial endowments of goods and for a fixed $\alpha \in (0, 1]$, the budget of each agent, for given prices of goods, is $\alpha + (1 - \alpha) \cdot m$, where $m$ is the value for her initial endowment; the agent spends this budget to obtain an optimal bundle of goods.
-Via a non-trivial proof, they showed that for $\alpha > 0$, an $\alpha$-slack Walrasian equilibrium always exists.

-\cite{Garg-ADHZ} gave the notion of an $\epsilon$-approximate Arrow-Debreu HZ equilibrium and using the result stated above on $\alpha$-slack Walrasian equilibrium, they showed that such an equilibrium always exists.
+Via a non-trivial proof, they showed that for $\alpha > 0$, an $\alpha$-slack Walrasian equilibrium always exists. \cite{Garg-ADHZ} gave the notion of an $\epsilon$-approximate Arrow-Debreu HZ equilibrium and using the result stated above on $\alpha$-slack Walrasian equilibrium, they showed that such an equilibrium always exists.
 They also gave a polynomial time algorithm for computing such an equilibrium for the dichotomous and bivalued utility functions.

-An interesting recent paper \cite{Abebe-MM-Truthful} defines the notion of a random partial improvement mechanism for a one-sided matching market.
-This mechanism truthfully elicits the cardinal preferences of the agents and outputs a distribution over matchings that approximates every agent’s utility in the Nash bargaining solution.
+\cite{Abebe-MM-Truthful} gave an incentive-compatible mechanism for cardinal-utility matching markets and they showed that it is possible to give every agent a $O(2^{2 \sqrt{\log n}})$ fraction of the utility which they would have gotten from Nash bargaining in a truthful way; however, their mechanism itself does not use Nash bargaining.

 In recent years, several researchers have proposed Hylland-Zeckhauser-type mechanisms for a number of applications, e.g., see \cite{Budish2011combinatorial, He2018pseudo, Le2017competitive, Mclennan2018efficient}.
 The basic scheme has also been generalized in several different directions, including two-sided matching markets, adding quantitative constraints, and to the setting in which agents have initial endowments of goods instead of money, see \cite{Echenique2019constrained, Echenique2019fairness}.